kubestellar/kubestellar/docs/poc2023q1/outline.md

 the namespace exists.
 When merging overlapping workloads that have namespaces in common, only the Namespace objects that come from matching a "what" predicate need to be merged.

+The above also provide an answer to the question of what version is used when writing to the mailbox workspace and edge cluster.
+The version used for that is the version chosen above.
+In the case of no conflicts, this means that the writes are done using the preferred version from the API group from the workload management workspace.

 ## Mailbox workspaces